 The Challenge of Measuring Scope Three

-When we bear in mind that for many organisations, Scope 3 emissions represent the largest proportion – often over 80% – of total carbon emissions, it seems ridiculous to suggest that companies can make a tangible difference by focussing only on Scopes 1 and 2.
+When we bear in mind that for many organizations, Scope 3 emissions represent the largest proportion – often over 80% – of total carbon emissions, it seems ridiculous to suggest that companies can make a tangible difference by focusing only on Scopes 1 and 2.
 Despite still being optional (unlike Scopes 1-2 for larger UK businesses), tackling Scope 3 has numerous operational benefits.
-Not least among them is that it will enable organisations to identify resource and energy risks as well as efficiency and cost-reduction opportunities in their supply chains.
+Not least among them is that it will enable organizations to identify resource and energy risks as well as efficiency and cost-reduction opportunities in their supply chains.

 Find out More About Carbon Considerations:

 The final and perhaps most compelling reason to begin measuring your Scope 3 emissions is to get ahead of the curve.
-The UK SECR regulation now requires many large businesses to report their scope 1-2 emissions every year, and this is likely just the start.
-As countries get closer to their legally binding net zero target dates, they will have no choice but to impose stricter regulations and demands on organisations of all sizes – and this will have to include the 80+% of emissions in Scope 3.
+In the UK, SECR regulation now requires many large businesses to report their Scope 1-2 emissions every year, and this is likely just the start.
+As countries get closer to their legally binding net zero target dates, they will have no choice but to impose stricter regulations and demands on organizations of all sizes – and this will have to include the 80+% of emissions in Scope 3.
 So, getting started now is likely to be hugely beneficial in the long run.